What is leading in management?

 There is a difference between leadership and management.
-Leaders are able to assess those individuals around them and identify what makes them tick.
-High performance teams are the result of leading in management.
+Leaders can assess those individuals around them and identify what makes them tick.
+High-performance teams are the result of leading in management.

 Management consists of four functions of management: planning, organizing, leading, and controlling.
 These four functions are interconnected.
 As a manager, you need to ensure you are performing each function routinely.
 It is easy to drift and lose focus.
 Failure to address these four elements can result in subpar performance.